loopbackio/loopback.io/pages/en/lb2/Defining-boot-scripts.md

 Then the application will then execute scripts in the order specified in the `bootScripts` array.
 Specify the full directory path to each script.

-NOTE: You can also specify a relative directory path.
+You can also specify a relative directory path.

-{% include important.html content="
-Using the technique shown above, the application will still run all the boot scripts in `/server/boot` in alphabetical order (unless you move or delete them) after your custom-ordered boot scripts specified in `bootScripts`.
+{% include important.html content="Using the technique shown above, the application will still run all the boot scripts in `/server/boot` in alphabetical order (unless you move or delete them) after your custom-ordered boot scripts specified in `bootScripts`.
 " %}